apache/druid/docs/content/Querying.md

   "dataSource": "randSeq",
 ```

 The granularity JSON field specifies the bucket size for values.
 It could be a built-in time interval like "second", "minute", "fifteen_minute", "thirty_minute", "hour" or "day".
 It can also be an expression like `{"type": "period", "period":"PT6m"}` meaning "6 minute buckets".
 See [Granularities](Granularities.html) for more information on the different options for this field.
-In this example, it is set to the special value "all" which means [bucket all data points together into the same time bucket]()
+In this example, it is set to the special value "all" which means bucket all data points together into the same time bucket.

 ```javascript
   "granularity": "all",